rovaughn/box/README.md

 Store the given hex-encoded public key as a peer with the given NAME.
 If the peer already exists this command will fail.

-	box list [NAME ...]
+	box list [-only-key] [NAME ...]

-List all stored peers and identities.
+List stored peers/identities and their public keys.
+If no NAMEs are given, all entities are shown.
+If -only-key is provided, nothing but public keys are shown, which can be useful for scripts/copy pasting.

 	box seal [-from IDENTITY] -to PEER <MESSAGE >SEALED